eth-events/readthedocs/sql/tutorials/sql.rst

 --------

-Within this tutorial you will learn how to retrieve and analyze data from the Ethereum Blockchain with the help of the eth.events SQL interface.
+Within this tutorial you will learn how to retrieve and analyze data from the Ethereum Blockchain with the help of the anyblock.tools SQL interface.

-We will show you how to retrieve data from eth.events using common SQL language.
+We will show you how to retrieve data from anyblock.tools using common SQL language.

 What you must know already
 --------------------------